galaridor/dotnet8-webapi-auth/README.md

 - **JWT Key Size Error**: Ensure that the JWT key in your `appsettings.json` is at least 32 characters long.
 - **Database Connection**: Double-check your PostgreSQL connection string in `appsettings.json` and ensure the PostgreSQL service is running.
+- **Docker Issues**: Ensure Docker is installed and running, and that the correct ports are exposed in the container.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.